Blog

 If you insert your key into the cylinder and the entire mechanism turns, you might be dealing with another problem with the set screws.
 They may be excessively loose or broken.

 Disassemble your lock to identify which screws are failing.
-Depending on the specific type of lock, this can be very simple – or it can mean digging deeper into your lock components and accessing multiple screws to get to the root of the issue.
-Tighten the problematic screws or replace them to restore the lock’s function.
+Depending on the specific type of lock, this can be very simple, or it can mean digging deeper into your lock components and accessing multiple screws to get to the root of the issue.
+Tighten the problematic screws or replace them to restore the door deadlock’s function and prevent it from getting jammed in the future.

 5. Other Common Deadbolt Repairs

-Here are a few additional issues that may prevent your deadbolt lock from functioning:
+In addition to your deadbolt locks sticking, here are a few issues that may prevent your lock from functioning:

-- A key broken off inside your lock is slightly more complicated, but it is possible to DIY with the right tools.
-Carefully pry the broken piece out with a flathead screwdriver, needle nose pliers, or another slender tool.
+3. A key broken off inside your lock is slightly more complicated, but it is possible to DIY with the right tools.
+Carefully pry the broken piece out with a flathead screwdriver, needle-nose pliers, or another slender tool.
 Or, remove the lock cylinder and push the blockage out from the opposite end.
 Take care not to damage the lock or break the key fragment into smaller pieces.

 6. Know When to Replace a Deadbolt Lock

-Knowing how to fix a deadbolt lock can save you a lot of time and frustration, but there are times when know-how and a can-do attitude are not enough.
-Some deadbolt problems are beyond repair, requiring the replacement of the entire apparatus.
+Knowing how to fix a jammed door deadlock can save you a lot of time and frustration, but there are times when know-how and a can-do attitude are not enough.
+Some sticking deadbolts and lock problems are beyond repair, requiring the replacement of the entire apparatus.
+We make this process easy with our convenient online ordering, vast selection of styles and finishes to match your existing decor, and free standard keying on all orders.
 Here are some instances in which you may need a new deadbolt lock:

 Maintain Security with Door Locks Direct

 Ensuring that your deadbolts are functioning is an irreplaceable step to securing your home or business.
-Use this guide on how to fixdeadbolt locks to keep them working smoothly and maintain your home security.
-For professional guidance on deadbolt repair, contact the experts at Door Locks Direct.
-With over a decade of experience in every type of deadbolt, lock, and door hardware solution, we are ready and eager to answer all your door-related questions.
+Use this guide for fixing jammed and malfunctioning door deadlocks to keep them working smoothly and maintain your home security.
+For professional guidance on deadbolt repair, contact our friendly experts at Door Locks Direct.
+With decades of experience in every type of deadbolt, lock, and door hardware solution, we are ready and eager to answer all your door-related questions.
 Contact our specialists for all your door lock needs!